Implementing Laws At-a-Glance

 Criminal sanctions are also applicable if organizations (or their personnel) (i) obstruct or attempt to obstruct reporting, (ii) retaliate against reporting individuals, (iii) initiate unnecessary/vexatious proceedings against reporting individuals, or (iv) breach the confidentiality of a reporting individual.
 In such cases:

-Public organizations and private organizations with 50 or more workers must establish internal reporting channels.
-Private organizations with 50 to 249 workers have until December 17, 2023, to establish their channels.
-All other eligible organizations are expected to comply starting on the date when the Law enters into effect (i.e., May 2, 2023).
+Public organizations and private organizations with 50 or more workers, as well as organizations falling within the scope outlined in Parts I.B and II of the Annex to the Law (e.g., entities providing certain financial services and entities with anti-money laundering obligations, etc.), must establish internal reporting channels.
+Private organizations with 50 to 249 workers had until December 17, 2023, to establish their channels.
+All other eligible organizations were expected to comply starting on the date when the Law entered into effect (i.e., May 4, 2023).

 No.